Aloha friend and Welcome!!

 - Great for small home studios and beginning musicians.

 - Gives a nice flat response that can be EQ’d very easily.

-- Storage bag is a bit flimsy and doesn’t have any padding.
-Some disagree, for example, the guy in the video below 😛
+- The storage bag is a bit flimsy and doesn’t have any padding.
+Some disagree, for example, the guy in the video below.

-- Doesn’t come with XLR cables or shock-mount.
+- Doesn’t come with XLR cables or a shock mount.

 Check out the video review!